O1ahmad/ansible-role-elasticsearch/README.md

 - address of a checksum file for verifying the data integrity of the specified archive.
 While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value. *ONLY* relevant when `install_type` is set to **archive**.

 `package_url: <path-or-url-to-package>` (**default**: see `defaults/main.yml`)
-- address of a **DEB or RPM** package containing `elasticsearch` source and binaries.
+- address of a **Debian or RPM** package containing `elasticsearch` source and binaries.
 Note that the installation layout is determined by the package management systems.
 Consult Elastic's official documentation for both [RPM](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) and [Debian](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) installation details. *ONLY* relevant when `install_type` is set to **package**

 `package_checksum: <path-or-url-to-checksum>` (**default**: see `vars/...`)
 - address of a checksum file for verifying the data integrity of the specified package.
 While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value. *ONLY* relevant when `install_type` is set to **package**.